You cannot copy content of this website, your IP is being recorded

 Certain sleep disorders can be related to cognitive causes.
 For example, cognitive factors such as anxiety, stress, or racing thoughts can contribute to certain types of sleep disorders or worsen them.
 Cognitive effects resulting from sleep disorders often include daytime drowsiness, difficulty focusing, and memory issues.

+In addition, conditions such as Alzheimer’s disease, Parkinson’s disease, and traumatic brain injury can have a significant impact on sleep.
+In these circumstances, sleep problems are commonly a sign of an underlying cognitive disorder.
 It’s important to consult a sleep disorder specialist to determine the underlying cause of sleep problems and associated cognitive symptoms.
 Our team of knowledgeable professionals is here to alleviate your symptoms by developing a highly effective treatment strategy.